The aim of Pathway 1 is to provide the individual with the necessary knowledge, support and confidence to achieve their full potential.

-After each block of four sessions, the individual’s needs are reviewed, and if necessary an additional four sessions are provided.
+Throughout these one to one sessions, the individual’s needs are reviewed, and if necessary an additional one to one sessions are provided.
 However, if our members of staff feel that the service user no longer needs one to one input, the next step is to integrate the individual into our small group sessions.

 One to one sessions

 During these sessions we develop a bespoke personal pathway for each person based on their individual needs, challenges and aspirations.
 The level of rehabilitation input required is carefully considered and if necessary, relevant professionals are sourced and funded to maximise recovery.
 These sessions also allow us to work through specific issues, suggest coping strategies and improve self-esteem and confidence.

 We fund packages of specialist, professional support to help our brain injured friends reach their rehabilitation potential.
 We work with several accredited associates who offer services including aqua therapy, nutritional support, anger management, sports therapy, neuro-physiotherapy, counselling, cognitive behavioural therapy and speech therapy.
 Instructing professionals to facilitate rehabilitation can be expensive, but their input is particularly important in early recovery.
 We fund these services to those that are unable to afford them and who do not have access to funds from litigation.